Azimut SDK

 Personalising a payment card inside a kiosk happens in three stages, all within a single session that lasts a few minutes.

-The kiosk retrieves card data from the issuing processor — account details, cardholder name, expiry, and the EMV chip parameters.
-This data travels over an encrypted channel and never stays on the kiosk after the session ends.
+First, the kiosk retrieves card data from the issuing processor: account details, cardholder name, expiry, and the EMV chip parameters.
+This data travels over an encrypted channel.
+It never stays on the kiosk after the session ends.

-An integrated EMV Level 1 certified printer applies the physical personalisation: it embosses the card number and expiry date, encodes the EMV chip with the cryptographic keys and account data required for chip-and-PIN transactions, and prints any additional information on the card surface — the cardholder's name, the issuing institution's branding, or venue-specific artwork.
+Next, an integrated EMV Level 1 certified printer applies the physical personalisation.
+It embosses the card number and expiry date.
+It encodes the EMV chip with the cryptographic keys and account data required for chip-and-PIN transactions.
+It prints the rest of the card surface: the cardholder name, the issuing institution branding, and any venue-specific artwork.

 Finally, the kiosk activates the card through the processor.
-At that point the card is live and ready for use.
+At that point the card is live.
 The customer walks away with a working payment card, not a promise of one in the mail.

 Who deploys cash-to-card kiosks